 Cellular cell structure is considered for both NTN and TN network layout.

 Referring to TR 38.811 Section 6.3 and Annex A, a 3D global coordinate system is considered (Earth-Centred Earth Fixed) for simulating NTN beams direction and location on the earth surface.
-It means the NTN beam location, TN randomly dropping location are generated with a set of three parameters (x,y,z)
+It means the NTN beam location, TN randomly dropping location are generated with a set of three parameters (x,y,z).

-Deployment of NTN satellite and TN cells and UEs for co-existence study is listed in Table 6a.2.1.1-1.
+Deployment of NTN satellite and TN cells and UEs for co-existence study is listed in Table 6b.2.1.1-1.

-Table 6a.2.1.1-1: Network and UE deployment
+Table 6b.2.1.1-1: Network and UE deployment